victorchall/EveryDream2trainer/doc/CAPTION_COG.md

 Choose these by using one of these two CLI args:

-    --model THUDM/cogvlm-chat-hf

-    --model THUDM/cogvlm2-llama3-chat-19B
+`--model THUDM/cogvlm-chat-hf`

+`--model THUDM/cogvlm2-llama3-chat-19B`

-The script uses the Vicuna model (first) by default if no `--model` arg is specified.
+The script uses the CogVLM Vicuna model (first) by default if no `--model` arg is specified.

-## Llava update
+## Llava

-This script now (confusiningly) supports (Xtuner's Llava Llama3 8b v1.1)[https://huggingface.co/xtuner/llava-llama-3-8b-v1_1-transformers/tree/main].
+This script now (confusiningly) supports two Llava variants

-To use, add `--model "https://huggingface.co/xtuner/llava-llama-3-8b-v1_1-transformers/tree/main"` to your command line.
+(Xtuner's Llava Llama3 8b v1.1)[https://huggingface.co/xtuner/llava-llama-3-8b-v1_1-transformers/tree/main].

+ `--model "xtuner/llava-llama-3-8b-v1_1-transformers"`

-When using Llava, the script will perform some clean-up operations to remove some less-than-useful language from the caption because the bad_words part of the Hugginface Transformers API is not supported by Llava.
+When using Xtuner Llava, the script will perform some clean-up operations to remove some less-than-useful language from the caption because the bad_words part of the Hugginface Transformers API is not supported by Llava.

+Vicuna-based Llava 1.6 7B is also supported and working

+ `--model "llava-hf/llava-v1.6-vicuna-7b-hf"`

 ## Basics